ki-smile/healthprocessai/docs/COMPARISON_PYTHON_R.md

 - **Kaile Chen**: Healthcare data scientist specializing in clinical analytics, responsible for use case analysis and healthcare-specific performance considerations.

 *This comparison is based on PM4PY 2.7+ and bupaR 0.5+ as of 2024*
-*Developed at SMAILE (Stockholm Medical AI Lab for Enhancement), Karolinska Institutet*
+*Developed at SMAILE (Stockholm Medical Artificial Intelligence and Learning Environments), Karolinska Institutet*